Purple People Bridge: Reopening as pedestrian bridge

 In 2017, a monument of a dispute between Ohio and Kentucky that was resolved in 1980 was dedicated.
 In 2017, a proposal to repaint the bridge and install permanent lighting on the bridge was also made.
 The bridge was repaired in 2021 after damage from a flood.
 In 2022, the Newport Southbank Bridge and its owner was officially renamed the "Purple People Bridge", at which point the entryway arches in Cincinnati and Newport were also repainted purple.

 In 2024, the bridge was temporarily closed after parts of the sandstone block fell off of the bridge pier in Cincinnati.
 Nobody was killed or injured in the accident.
 However, the incident brought attention to the lack of funding for structural maintenance.
 In September 2025, the city of Newport, Kentucky announced that it had officially assumed complete ownership of the bridge, after a vote made by the company's owner.

+In April 2026, House Bill 900 passed which calls for $2 million to be distributed to Newport to support the installation of a new LED lighting system.
+In addition, construction and repairs are set to be made between April and August to provide a permanent solution to the structural damage that happened in 2024.
+Access to the bridge was closed between May 4 and June 8 on the Cincinnati side and other intermittent closures will happen throughout the summer.